cflavallee/Pewlett-Hackard-Analysis/README.md

 ### Total Employees Retirement-Eligible

-* There are an extremely large number of employees set to retire from Pewlett Hackard in the near future, potentially up to 72,458 (see Fig. 1).
+* There are an extremely large number of employees set to retire from Pewlett Hackard in the near future, potentially up to 72,458 (see Fig. 1), which accounts for about 30% of total employees.
 This could have serious repercussions for the company if not handled properly.

 Fig. 1
 ![Total Retirement-Eligible](https://github.com/cflavallee/Pewlett-Hackard-Analysis/blob/main/total%20retiring%20employees.PNG)